pivotal/docs-platform-automation/docs/tasks.md

 ### backup-director

-Use BBR to backup a BOSH director deployed with Ops Manager.
+Use BBR to backup a BOSH director deployed with Tanzu Operations Manager.

 === "Task"
     ---excerpt--- "tasks/backup-director"